rokwire/rokwire-docs/writingstyleguide.md

 >Sample Sentence: I signed in to the Safer Illinois app using my sign-in credentials.

 [//]: <Note: Let's add an entry for SSO and single-sign on.
 With a note to avoid using the acronym SSO, because people don't know what it means.>

-**Period** See End Punctuation.

-**End Punctuation** All image captions and callouts should end in a period, even when the callout is an incomplete sentence (for consistency).
-Don’t use end punctuation in headlines, headings, subheadings, UI titles, UI text, or simple lists (three or fewer words per item).

- **Questions:**

- * When should statements in text screens end with a period?
-Any time they are a complete sentence?
- * An inline heading could have end punctuation.

- **Example.** This is an example of a paragraph with an inline heading.

-## Capitalization in App Screens

-Each App can have its own style rules for text.
-On the precedent of our current practices in Illinois and Safer Illinois apps, we have derived the following guidelines.

-* Buttons use title case.
-* Screen Titles use title case.
-* Commands in screens use sentence case.
-* Section headings in screens use sentence case.
-* Drop-down menus use title case.

-Give examples.

-## Illinois and Safer Illinois Style Guide

 **Exposure Notification and Exposure Notification system** – Capitalize Exposure Notification as a proper noun when referring to the feature.
 Do not capitalize “system”.
 Use lower case when referring to the notification message itself.